alttch/rapidtables/README.md

 <img src="https://img.shields.io/pypi/v/rapidtables.svg" /> <img src="https://img.shields.io/badge/license-MIT-green" /> <img src="https://img.shields.io/badge/python-2.7%20%7C%203.5%20%7C%203.6%20%7C%203.7-blue.svg" />

 **rapidtables** is focused on speed and is useful for applications which dynamically refresh data in console.
-The module code is heavily optimized, it uses only tuples inside and on the relatively small tables (<2000 records) it renders even faster than Pandas.
+The module code is heavily optimized and written purely in Python.

 And unlike other similar modules, **rapidtables** can output pre-formatted generators of strings or even generators of tuples of strings, which allows you